When you want less light reaching your sensor, you want a neutral density filter.

 Filters are rather easy to counterfeit; therefore, I suggest purchasing them only from a reputable retailer to insure that you are getting the filter you expect.
 Those retailers I list below are my top recommendations (and my own choice), though care must be taken if using a 3rd party reseller on Amazon.

 Neutral density filters prevent an even, designated amount of all visible wavelengths of light from reaching your camera's imaging sensor.
-Use this tool to extend your exposure times.
-Use the extended exposure time to allow use of a wider aperture or to add motion blur to your image.
-ND filters are a valuable part of a photography kit.
+Use this accessory to extend your exposure times.
+Longer exposures facilitate use of a wider aperture that may be desirable for image quality, depth of field, and/or camera shutter speed capability limitations.
+Longer exposures are very frequently desired for adding motion blur to an image.
+ND filters are a valuable part of a photography kit and I often have at least one in the bag.

 Bringing you this site is my full-time job (typically 60-80 hours per week).
 Thus, I depend solely on the commissions received from you using the links on this site to make any purchase.
 I am grateful for your support! - Bryan